julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ---
 ## Burns, Scalds, and Sunburns

-Before silver creams and spray bottles, burn remedies came from the garden, the forest, and the kitchen hearth.
-Folk healers knew which plants cooled fire and which sealed in the wound — and which ones to avoid.

 ### Plantain (*Plantago major*)

 Major star of this Folk First Aid Kit, plantain leaves are a classic folk remedy for burns.
 Crushed fresh and applied directly, they draw out heat and reduce swelling.
 This was often done on the spot — chewed into a poultice and slapped onto the skin.